It’s vital to really understand the clear differences between information governance vs. data governance.

 - We’ve fully adopted EIM, all information is fully inventoried and focus more on the value of data than quality

-Information life cycles should be business-centric processes, not detached IT workflows or tasks.
+Information life cycles should be business-centric processes or detached IT workflows.
 By optimizing the value of information across the enterprise, you ensure that data is fully managed according to its business value.
 This also reduces risk by creating a defensible program for the retention or disposal of information.

 Your processes should include the actions necessary to assure ongoing data maintenance and quality management.

 The optimal infrastructure is elastic – a dependency on dynamic cloud services.
 It is an environment where big data, analytics, content, and business intelligence all execute on purpose-built platforms.
-The strategic difference is focusing on information management capability versus individual technology solutions or tools.
+The strategic difference is focusing on data governance capability versus individual technology solutions or tools.

-Information governance is more than a single decision, the initiative of a group within your organization, or the implementation of new technology.
+Information and data governance is more than a single decision, the initiative of a group within your organization, or the implementation of new technology.

 Your biggest hurdles will be related to internal politics, and departmental silos.